Review your data options

 When you prepare your landing zone environment, you can establish controls that limit what data stores users can deploy.
 Controls can help you manage costs and limit security risks while still allowing developers and IT teams to deploy and configure resources that are needed to support your workloads.

 After you identify and document your landing zone's requirements, you can use Azure Policy to control the database resources that you allow users to create.
-Controls can take the form of allowing or denying the creation of database resource types.
+Controls can take the form of allowing or denying the creation of database resource types(/azure/governance/policy/samples/).
 For example, you might restrict users to creating only Azure SQL Database resources.
-You can also use policy to control the allowable options when a resource is created, like restricting what SQL Database SKUs can be provisioned or allowing only specific versions of SQL Server to be installed on an IaaS VM.
+You can also use policy to control the allowable options when a resource is created, like restricting what SQL Database SKUs can be provisioned allowing only specific versions of SQL Server to be installed on an IaaS VM.
+For more information, see Azure Policy built-in policy definitions.

 Policies can be scoped to resources, resource groups, subscriptions, and management groups.
 You can include your policies in Azure blueprint definitions and apply them repeatedly throughout your cloud estate.